 Difficulty: Challenging

-Fees and Reservations: Reservations are required and cost $25.75.
-Trail fees are $180.
-You will also need to pay National Park entry fees of $10/person/day.
+Fees and Reservations: Reservations and camping fees are required.
+You will also need to pay National Park entry fees.

-More Info: Get details on this hike in my West Coast Trail guide and my book, Backpacking on Vancouver Island.
-For reservation info, see Pacific Rim National Park.
+- Get details on this hike in my West Coast Trail guide and my book, Backpacking on Vancouver Island.

 Della Falls Trail